lroquec/kubernetes-proxmox/README.md

-# Cloud-Init Getting Started
+# Set up Kubernetes cluster in Proxmox with Terraform and Cloud-Init

+This guide will help you deploy en kubernetes cluster through Kubeadm.
+The virtual machines for the cluster will be provisioned using Terraform and Cloud-Init on Proxmox Virtual Environment `PVE`.

+1. Use Terraform for creating the different VMs in Proxmox from a template from Ubuntu 24.04 LTS.
-This guide will help you get started with Cloud-Init on Proxmox Virtual Environment `PVE`.
-Cloud Init is a multi-distribution package that handles early initialization of a virtual machine.
-It is used for configuring the hostname, setting up SSH keys, and other tasks that need to be done before the virtual machine is ready for use.
+2. Cloud Init is a multi-distribution package that handles early initialization of a virtual machine.
+We use it to initialize the VMs with all the configs and packages necessary for kubeadm.

-Note: **all command are performed from the PVE shell**.
+3. Use kubeadm for setting up a Kubernets cluster.

-## Creating a Cloud Init Template
+## Creating a Cloud-Init Template

 Before you can use Cloud-Init, you need to create a template that will be used to clone new virtual machines.
 This template will have the Cloud-Init package installed and configured.
 The following steps will guide you through creating a Cloud Init template: